fengb/zee_alloc/README.md

 to toss back as free nodes.
 This is O(log k) which is O(1).

 For allocations >64K, we iterate through list 0 to find a matching size, O(n).
-Free oversized blocks are never used and divided by smaller allocations.
+Free oversized blocks are never divided into smaller allocations.

-This only supports alignment up to a page size — 64K in wasm.
+ZeeAlloc only supports pointer alignment up to a page size — 64K in wasm.
 This ought to be enough for anybody™.
-Free nodes remember alignment but don't necessary preserve it, so subsequent aligned allocations might trigger extra page allocations.
-Since we use the buddy system, blocks should be automatically aligned pretty well.
+Free nodes currently don't try to preserve alignment so they may be consumed by a division.
+Since we use the buddy system, blocks are automatically aligned pretty well.

 Currently, when a block is allocated, it "disappears" from the allocator entirely and its node returns back to the "unused" pool.
 In theory this is more efficient since we can get away with fewer nodes, but it also means we can't track allocations.

-In a real OS, the page size is much smaller at 4K.
-Everything should work as expected even if it's not as efficient as possible.